Hello and welcome to podcast of the Lotus Eaters episode 1263 on 30th of September 2025.

 They've got the doge clock in there.

-Yeah, that's not enough, that's not good enough.
+Yeah, that's not enough.

-That's that number's nowhere near big enough.
+That number's nowhere near big enough.

 Yeah, you need an extra bomber in there.